 "85-2-402.
-Changes in appropriation rights -- definition.
-(1) (a) The right to make a change in appropriation right subject to the provisions of this section in an existing water right, a permit, or a state water reservation is recognized and confirmed.
+Changes in appropriation rights - definition.
+(1) (a) The right to make a change in section in an existing water right, a permit, or a state water reservation is recognized and confirmed.
 In a change in appropriation right proceeding under this section, there is no presumption that an applicant for a change in appropriation right cannot establish lack of adverse effect prior to the adjudication of other rights in the source of supply pursuant to this chapter.
 Except as provided in 85-2-410 and subsections (15) and (16) of this section, an appropriator may not make a change in an appropriation right without the approval of the department or, if applicable, of the legislature.
 An applicant shall submit a correct and complete application.